zackarno/butteR/README.md

 function properly it is important that you first familiarize yourself with some of the theory that underlies random sampling and that you learn how “seeds” can be used/set in R to make random sampling reproducible.
-The function generates randome seeds and stores it as a an attribute field of the spatial sample.
+The function generates random seeds and stores it as a an attribute field of the spatial sample.
 There is also the option to write the seed to the working directory as text file.
 Understanding how to use the seeds becomes important if you want to reproduce your results, or if